Latest Barryroe setback could end up being good news for Providence investors

 An initial farm-out agreement with a firm called Sequoia Petroleum fell through in 2015 after the chosen partner failed to raise the necessary funds to participate.

-A subsequent agreement with a Chinese group APEC Energy was abandoned in 2019 after that partner missed a series of deadlines to put up the agree cash.
-This precipitated the exit of then chief executive, Tony O’Reilly jnr, after more than two decades with the company.
+A subsequent agreement with a Chinese group, APEC Energy, was abandoned in 2019 after that partner missed a series of deadlines to put up the agreed cash.
+This precipitated the exit of then chief executive Tony O’Reilly jnr after more than two decades with the company.

 Scores of wells drilled off the Irish coast since the early 1970s have only delivered two operational gas fields: Kinsale and Corrib.